freiraumpetersburg/ansible-role-nextcloud/README.md

 - Emails of new user are public by default | [Ticket](https://github.com/nextcloud/server/issues/6582)
 - There is actually no GPDR export | [Ticket](https://github.com/nextcloud/data_request/issues/17)
-- E2E encryption does not work with desktop client | [Ticket](https://github.com/nextcloud/server/issues/12365)
-- Circles does not work together with talk | [Ticket](https://github.com/nextcloud/spreed/issues/860)
 - Editing of documents does not work with public shares (txt/odt)